rickbeerendonk/svelte-examples/01 - Render Root/readme.md

 ## Root Component Creation

-The root component is created and exported form a JavaScript module.
+The root component is created and exported from a JavaScript module.
 The root component will be added to an element in the HTML page.
 This element is passed during creation of the component using the target property.

 ```js
 import App from './App';